kedacore/keda-docs/content/docs/2.4/scalers/kubernetes-workload.md

 ### Authentication Parameters

-The own KEDA's identity is used to list the pods, so no configuration is needed here.
+The own KEDA's identity is used to list the pods, so no extra configuration is needed here.

 ### Example